patroni/patroni/docs/README.rst

 Testing Your HA Solution
 --------------------------------------
 Testing an HA solution is a time consuming process, with many variables.
 This is particularly true considering a cross-platform application.
 You need a trained system administrator or a consultant to do this work.
-It is not something we can cover in depth in the documentaiton.
+It is not something we can cover in depth in the documentation.

 That said, here are some pieces of your infrastructure you should be sure to test: